bizzarrowebgroup/beautyshop-taitu/README.md

 You will also see any lint errors in the console.

 lcp --proxyUrl https://exp.host to send notifications in local env

+username admin@bizzarro.org
+password jonathan97